glic3rinu/spam-gear/README.md

 php-spam-legacy
 ---------------

 PHP <= 5.2 has no built-in support for logging scripts that send mail.
-However, you can still log the php scripts that send mail by creating a wrapper around sendmail.
+However, mails sent through php scripts can still be logged by creating a wrapper around sendmail command.

 First create a `/usr/local/bin/phpsendmail` file with the following content
 ```bash